Editor-in-chief: Prof. Thanainit Chotanaphuti, M.D.

 Before you begin disclosure of potential conflict of interest

 The Journal of ASEAN Medical Research uses the ICMJE disclosure for authors.
-Each author of manuscript must complete the form and save it, using his or her name.
-The corresponding author too has to complete the form upon submission.
-Access the Journal online website is jaseanmr.org.
+Each manuscript author must complete the form and save it using his or her name.
+The corresponding author must complete the form upon submission.
+Access the Journal online website is https://jseamed.org.

-The Journal of ASEAN Medical Research generally limits the number of authors to 6.
-If there are more than 6 authors, we ask the corresponding author to justify each author's participation using ICMJE criteria for authorship:
+The Journal of ASEAN Medical Research generally limits the number of authors to six.
+However, if there are more than six authors, we ask the corresponding author to justify each author's participation using ICMJE criteria for authorship:

 Registration of clinical trials

 Clinical trial registration (prospective publication of clinical research study authors, title, purpose, hypothesis, methods including statistical methods, and confirmation of Institutional Review Board approval) mitigates against bias resulting from selective reporting of results.
-Clinical trials beginning patient enrollment after ………., will not be accepted for publication in The Journal of Southeast Asian Medical Research without prospective registration of the trial.
+Clinical trials beginning patient enrollment after ………., will not be accepted for publication in The Journal of Southeast Asian Medical Research without prospective trial registration.
 Trials may be accepted in any national or international registry.

 Preparing a manuscript